unemployable/Golf-Mk5-RCD330-CAN-Filter/Ghidra/README.md

 The most interesting function is the CAN interrupt routine *FUN_CAN_INT_MAIN_080004d8()*, where the message filtering takes place.

 It is far easier to navigate through the code when loaded into Ghidra via the gzf file.<BR>
-The 'C' code is mostly structre definitions of the peripherals, but still helpful if you don't want to install Ghidra.
+The 'C' code is mostly structure definitions of the peripherals, but still helpful if you don't want to install Ghidra.